Arsenal21/paypal-for-digital-goods/paypal-for-digital-goods/readme.txt

 Yes, please use "quantity" attribute.

-= Can I change the button label? =
+= Can I change the button? =

-Yes, please use "button_text" attribute
+Yes, you can customize it in the settings menu of this plugin.

 = Can I test it on PayPal sandbox? =